dionsh/Vogue-Website/README.md

 👑 AUTHOR

-Created with 💖 by Dion Sherifi.
+Created by by Dion Sherifi.
 If you like this project, give it a ⭐ on GitHub and share your thoughts!